dnzmarcio/ewoc/cran-comments.md

 ### Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There is no reverse dependencies.